 Take in the historic Castilian city and surrounding countryside from this vantage point.

-Visitors can do so at any time of year, but I found early January to be perfect.
-Crowds were at a minimum and the air was clear to see for miles.
+Visitors can do so at any time of year, but many people find early January to be perfect.
+Crowds are at a minimum and the air was clear to see for miles.

 Spend approximately one hour inside the Alcázar to appreciate the stunning details.
 The interior comprises a pretty chapel, several noble rooms, an armory, an artillery museum, and an interior tower.